raspy135/Qun-synthesizer/README.md

 2. FM FREQ SNAP SW

 	Frequency snapping for FM.
 When it's ON, FM sound will be clear, no detune.
-	When it's OFF, FM has more character, signature sound.
+	When it's OFF, FM has more character, the signature sound of the QUN synth.

 3. Clipping